Chase First Banking℠ is an all-in-one bank account for kids backed by JP Morgan Chase.

 It’s exclusively available for children of Chase Bank customers between 6 and 17 years of age.

-With convenient parental controls, hands-on learning tools, and your kid’s very first debit card, the account has all of the ingredients to foster good money habits in young bankers.
+With convenient parental controls, hands-on learning tools, and your kid’s first debit card, the account has all the ingredients to foster good money habits in young bankers.

-In this post, you’ll learn about how Chase First Banking works, including a rundown of its most popular features, how much it costs, and much more.
+In this post, you’ll learn how Chase First Banking works, including a rundown of its most popular features, its costs, and much more.

 Chase First Banking Features